 Sterling Bank and Trust is currently a large bank with assets totaling $3 billion as well as deposits totaling $2 billion.
 Sterling Bank and Trust's Texas Ratio is 0.27%, denoting that Sterling Bank and Trust is in superb financial health and far from failure.
 Additionally, Sterling Bank and Trust is FDIC-insured, meaning that your money is insured up to $250,000, even in the event of bank failure.

 The Texas Ratio, a measure of a "bad assets" against available capital, can provide an early warning sign of bank failure.
 A low ratio indicates smaller chance of failure; a higher ratio suggests greater risk.Back to Overview

 Compare Sterling Bank and Trust to Other Competitive Offers

 |Product||Current Terms and Rates||Minimum Balance for APY|

 |Certificates of Deposit|| ||$500 for all terms|

-Sterling Bank and Trust has several deposit products like savings accounts, checking accounts, money market accounts and CDs that provide you with many options to manage your money.
-Sterling Bank and Trust does not have the best savings rate, which means you should consider other options for banks that deliver more return for your money.
+Sterling Bank and Trust offers several deposit products including savings accounts, checking accounts, money market accounts and CDs that provide you with many options to manage your money.
+Sterling Bank and Trust does not have the best savings rate, which means you should consider taking a look elsewhere for banks that deliver more return for your money.
 CDs can be a terrific option to achieve higher returns, but there are limitations to accessing your money.
-Sterling Bank and Trust's CD rates are fair compared to the average U.S. bank.Back to Overview
+Sterling Bank and Trust's CD rates are fair compared to the national average.Back to Overview

 Find a Sterling Bank and Trust Near Me

-Sterling Bank and Trust has 28 locations across the U.S.Back to Overview
+Sterling Bank and Trust has 28 physical locations across the U.S.Back to Overview